ebylmz/DayOfYearSet/README.md

 # DayOfYearSet
 cse241 HW4 & HW7

-* HW4 implements C++ version of DayOfYearSet class
+* HW4 - implementation of DayOfYearSet class with C++

-* HW7 implements Java version of DayOfYearSet class
+* HW7 - implementation of DayOfYearSet class with Java